CIS120 Linux Fundamentals by Scott Shaper

 pwd

-# Show physical path (resolves symlinks)
+# Show physical path (resolves symlinks discussed later in this book)

 pwd -P